 Spreader settings

 Spreader settings are established using standard equipment available from the spreader manufacturer at typical swath widths and speeds.
 Variables such as walking speed, terrain, particle size, density, and spreader condition affect these settings.
-Spreader settings are intended as a guide and calibration should still be performed to ensure proper application rates.
-They intention of these spreader settings is not to replace calibration.
+Spreader settings are intended as a guide and you should still carry out calibration to ensure proper application rates.
+The intention of these spreader settings is not to replace calibration.

 Disclaimer